2001 Oakland Athletics season

 The Oakland Athletics' 2001 season was the team's 34th in Oakland, California, and the 101st season in franchise history.
-The team finished second in the American League West with a record of 102-60.
+The team finished second in the American League West with a record of 102–60.

 The Athletics entered the 2001 season with high expectations.
 Much of the excitement stemmed from the team's trio of promising young starting pitchers (Barry Zito, Mark Mulder, and Tim Hudson); after a strong showing in 2000, many expected the Athletics' rotation to rank among the American League's best in 2001.
-The signing of additional starter Cory Lidle during the 2000-01 offseason helped solidify the rotation's back-end.
+The trade of additional starter Cory Lidle during the 2000-01 offseason helped solidify the rotation's back-end.
 On offense, the Athletics were loaded; sluggers Miguel Tejada, Eric Chavez, and reigning American League MVP Jason Giambi comprised the core of a powerful Oakland attack.
 The addition of Johnny Damon, acquired in a three-way trade for Ben Grieve, promised to add a new dimension to the Athletics' offense.
 A strong bullpen (led by Chad Bradford, Jim Mecir, and Jason Isringhausen) rounded out Oakland's roster.

 These high expectations quickly evaporated.
 The Athletics stumbled out of the gate (winning just two of their first dozen games); while their play nominally improved over the first half of the season, they failed to build upon the momentum of their division-winning 2000 campaign.
-The rival Seattle Mariners, in stark contrast, raced to a historic 52-14 start.
+The rival Seattle Mariners, in stark contrast, raced to a historic 52–14 start.
 As expected, the offense performed well; Oakland was instead hamstrung by unexpectedly terrible starting pitching.
-At the season's midpoint, the A's boasted a sub-.500 record (39-42); they trailed the division-leading Mariners by some 21 games.
+At the season's midpoint, the A's boasted a sub-.500 record (39–42); they trailed the division-leading Mariners by some 21 games.